JLDNetwork/ARB/README.md

 - Draggable
 - 5 instruction buttons
 - 2 lucky charms buttons
-- 1 utility button with dual functions
+- 1 utility button
-- Spread and Stack buttons offer dual functionality
+- Dual function buttons
 - Sends messages to /rw if user is raid leader or raid assist, else it sends to /i, /raid, /party or /yell

 **Todo :**
+- add support for /dbm pull 10 on the ready button
 - Configuration settings
 - Allow for custom buttons